 THAW is an important piece of ISMMS’s trainee support network.
 Its programming includes an extensive peer-mentoring program available to students in the master’s and PhD programs and to postdoctoral fellows.
-THAW hosts workshops that target the tough points of graduate and postdoctoral training to help students manage those areas.
-Monthly social gatherings are held for students and postdocs to let off steam in a relaxed, supportive environment.
+THAW hosts workshops that target the tough points of graduate and postdoctoral training to help students navigate those areas.
+Monthly social gatherings are held for students and postdocs to spend time together as a community in a relaxed, supportive environment.
 A quarterly informational newsletter is also available.

 THAW’s postdoctoral fellows group—PostDoc Peers—has an extensive portfolio of offerings that help support the many facets of postdoctoral well-being.
 The PostDoc Peers have also taken on an exemplary role of mentoring PhD students to help ease their path through graduate school.